All Episodes

 Okay.

-Now, am I wrong to say to everybody in this audience, please, I've seen the worst of this?
+Now, am I wrong to say to everybody in this audience, please, I've seen the worst of this.

-You gotta take this sucker seriously.
+You got to take this sucker seriously.

-We've lost 700 and almost what, 30 million uh 730,000 Americans.
+We've lost 700 and almost, what, 30 million, 730,000 Americans?

 Take it seriously.

-Do your own research, and I'm not talking about breaking down the sequence or the genome of the coronavirus.
+And I'm not talking about breaking down the sequence or the genome of the coronavirus.

-Research what an do you know what an MRNA vaccine is?
+Research what an, do you know what an mRNA vaccine is?

 Do you know what it's about?